How migration to Arizona is impacting housing and businesses across the state

 Arizona has become a prime relocation destination for people across the country—especially those coming from California.
 People are attracted to the geographic climate, better property taxes, as well as the overall better cost of living, especially when compared to prices in California.
 But how is this migration and influx of new residents impacting housing, talent and business across the state?
 Robert Faver, president of UMB Bank Arizona, recently talked with the Phoenix Business Journal on issues surrounding affordable housing, including his own personal story.

-Research shows Arizona has more than 60,000 new residents from California alone each year, making it the second fastest-growing state in the country according to U.S. News & World Report‡.
+Research shows Arizona has more than 60,000 new residents from California alone each year, making it one of the fastest-growing states in the country according to U.S. News & World Report‡.
 But this begs the question: are we in a housing bubble?
 Unlike the housing bubble in 2008, the demand is real, and the supply is extremely limited.

 Affordable housing concerns